 With more powerful technologies, disruptive products and unexpected business models surfacing almost weekly, online publishing is going through a transformative period.
 We wanted to give you an exclusive, front-row view of this transformation by talking to people who drive change in our industry.
-In our first expert interview we talk to Rick Yagodich, author of the book "Author Experience: Bridging the gap between people and technology in content management" about the secret sauce of great applications, psychology of storytelling, and why media organizations are morphing into technology vendors.
+In our first expert interview we talk to Rick Yagodich, author of the book about the secret sauce of great applications, psychology of storytelling, and why media organizations are morphing into technology vendors.

 Artas Bartas (AB): Rick, thanks a lot for joining us.
 Why don’t we start by talking about the authoring experience, how would you explain the concept to our readers?

 Rick Yagodich (RY): Thank you for inviting me.

 On a really simple level, authoring experience (AX) is the application of the user experience (UX) principles to the people who create content.
 Communication is a two-part experience; I, as an author, encode an idea, and you, as a reader, decode it.
 UX focuses mostly on how end-users decode the communication, whilst AX pays attention to the encoding.
 The goal of AX is to humanize content management; introduce a layer of translation between a human way of thinking and the underlying technology.

 AB: In other words, the focus of traditional user experience is on somebody who consumes content, while the authoring experience focuses on people who create content by means of technology?

 AB: That's an interesting distinction.
 Could you illustrate it practically?
 What are some typical pitfalls you see in the process of content creation?